sodafoundation/community/events/OSI2021/hackathon.md

 ## Rules
 - Participants must be registered for OSI 2021.
+- Participants registering as a team must register separately and must mention the team name in the registration form.
 - For all the projects listed below, there is a list of issues that has been identified by the project maintainers.
 The issues are marked with the main label `soda-hackathon-2021` and one of these labels - `low`, `medium` and `high`, which represent the impact of contribution if participants work on that issue.
 - Participants will have to submit a pull request and if the contribution is accepted they will be awarded the following points based on the label.
   - High - 5